gautamnaik1994/personal-website/_data/blog/create-backup.md

 ---
+title: Create quick backup of current file in VIM
+date: 2019-08-09
+slug: create-quick-backup-vim
 updatedDate: 2019-08-23
+description: Sometimes we have a create a copy of current working file, just for trying out some new thing or feature.
+tags:
+  - vim
 keywords:
   - vim
   - keymap
-slug: create-quick-backup-vim
 banner: ./images/banner.png
-title: Create quick backup of current file in VIM
-date: 2019-08-09
-description: Sometimes we have a create a copy of current working file, just for trying out some new thing or feature.
-tags:
-  - vim
+publish: true
 categories:
   - vim
 category: Vim